godotengine/godot-docs/tutorials/scripting/gdscript/warnings/shadowed_variable_base_class.rst

 .. code-block:: none

-    The local %s "%s" is shadowing an already-declared %s at line %s in the base class "%s".
+    The local variable "name" is shadowing an already-declared property in the base class "Node".

 The default warning level for this warning is **Warn**.